-New Construction - Means, for flood plain management purposes, structures for which the "start of construction" commenced on or after the effective date of a flood plain management regulation adopted by a community.
+New Construction - Means, for floodplain management purposes, structures for which the "start of construction" commenced on or after the effective date of the first floodplain management regulation adopted by a community, including any subsequent improvements to such structures.
+New construction includes work determined to be substantial improvement.
 For the purpose of determining insurance rates, new construction means structures for which the "start of construction" commenced on or after the effective date of an initial FIRM or after December 31, 1974, whichever is later.